 Where do I get an enrollment verification form for insurance purposes?

 To receive verification documentation, students will need to fill out the Student Enrollment Verification Request Form.
 It is an online form and will be submitted directly to Liberty’s Verification Officers.
-Students will need their Liberty credentials to access the form.
+Students will need their Liberty credentials to access the form through the Registrar’s Office webpage.
 The Verification Officers will then be in direct contact with the student regarding any information about their verification request.
 Please note that there is a 24-48 hour processing time for verification requests.

 Yes!
 Students can use the Liberty Transit System to ride to Main Campus, East Campus, Green Hall (including Thomas Road Baptist Church) as well as to various locations throughout Lynchburg.

-To view the routes and all Transit details visit Transit Services.
+To view the routes, visit Transit Services –Bus Routes.